natsunoyoru97/MIT6.828-JOS-notes/user-envs/user-envs-a.md

 ```

 To conclude, we have to use ``lcr3`` to **switch from
-the page directory to the table table**.
+the page directory to the page table**.

 Moreover,
 > You must also do something with the program's entry point, to make sure that the environment starts executing there.